 Cost of Chapter 7 Bankruptcy

-Whether the income is below or above median for the household size which affects the amount of work needed to qualify you for a Chapter 7 bankruptcy;
+- Whether the income is below or above median for the household size.
+This determines whether you are required to submit a detailed means test.

-- The number of creditors;
+- The number and type of creditors.

-- The value, number, and type of assets;
+- The value, number, and type of assets.

-- The extent of tax debt;
+- The extent and complexity of tax debt.

-- Whether the case is a business case;
+- Whether the case is a business case.

-Our charge for attorney fees is based on the amount of work anticipated for the case.
+Each case is treated individually and is based on the amount of work needed to give the most relief.
+We are not a high volume bankruptcy mill.
+Carol Cross Stone personally handles each case.
+We return phone calls and emails promptly.
+We strive to give excellent service and personal attention at an affordable cost.
 We definitely understand that most people who need to file bankruptcy are cash-strapped.
 These costs can be paid all at once, or over time in a payment plan.
 We will work with you to help you get relief.

 Ready to find out whether bankruptcy can help you?

 Complete our free, online debt evaluation form or call our office at (903) 759-5922.
 You can also email Carol@CrossStone.com.
 Find out if bankruptcy is your best option.